Here are a few questions which we are often asked in relation to NHS Continuing Healthcare Funding.

 To act on behalf of another person, you need to be able to demonstrate you have the legal authority to do so.

-This is in the form of Power of Attorney, or an appointment of Deputy by the Court of Protection.
+This may be in the form of Power of Attorney, or an appointment of Deputy by the Court of Protection.

 You will need to have been appointed as their attorney whilst they still had the mental capacity.